nettomo/nettomo/README.md

 # nettomo - a bento box for the internet
 > Connect with friends (or make new ones) on a free and open-source communication platform, without having to go outside and interact in the *real* world.

 nettomo is a free and open-source general-purpose communication platform that does whatever you want it to do.
-Whether you're an individual looking for a place to promote your art to a existing online community that needs some extra space, nettomo comes with a bunch of things that lets you adapt the platform to your needs and uses.
+Whether you're an individual looking for a place to promote your art or you're an existing online community that needs some extra space, nettomo comes with a bunch of things that lets you adapt the platform to your needs and uses.
 As long as you're based online, nettomo could be for you.

 - Set up anything from a small announcement board to an entire forum system for you and your pals
 - Self-publish your creations like artwork or games